sejersbol/sopinea64cluster/index.md

 ## Choice of Hardware

 As you have probably noticed from the title of this page, I decided to build my cluster from ARM-based single-board computers (SBCs) from [Pine64](https://pine64.com).
+It was not obvious to me that the Pine64 modules would provide a viable solution, and at first, I investigated the possibility of using Raspberry Pi's for the cluster.